Invariance of the Goresky-Hingston algebra on reduced Hochschild homology

-One of the main purposes of this article is to highlight the techniques used in the proof of the above theorem which rely on an application of the invariance properties of the \textit{singular Hochschild cochain complex}, as introduced in the second author's thesis and in \cite{Wan} and extended in \cite{RiWa} to the dg setting.
-Given any dg algebra $A$ (no Frobenius structure required) the singular Hochschild cochain complex $\calC_{\sg}^*(A,A)$ is a dg algebra, with a cup product $\cup$ extending the classical cup product on Hochschild cochains.
-We denote the cohomology of $\calC_{\sg}^*(A,A)$ by $\HH_{\sg}^*(A, A)$ and call it the {\it singular Hochschild cohomology of $A$}.
+One of the main purposes of this article is to highlight the techniques used in the proof of the above theorem which rely on the invariance properties of the \textit{singular Hochschild cochain complex}, as introduced in the second author's thesis and in \cite{Wan} and extended in \cite{RiWa} to the dg setting.
+Given any dg algebra $A$ (no Frobenius structure required) the singular Hochschild cochain complex $\calC_{\sg}^*(A,A)$ is a dg algebra, with a cup product $\cup$ extending the classical cup product on Hochschild cochains (see Subsection \ref{subsection:cupproduct}).
+We denote the cohomology of $\calC_{\sg}^*(A,A)$ by $\HH_{\sg}^*(A, A)$ and call it the {\it singular Hochschild cohomology of $A$} (also called {\it Tate-Hochschild cohomology}).
 Under mild finiteness conditions on $A$, $\HH_{\sg}^*(A, A)$ is the graded algebra of morphisms from $A$ to itself in the {\it singularity category} i.e.\ the Verdier quotient of the bounded derived category of finitely generated dg $A$-$A$-bimodules by the full subcategory of perfect dg $A$-$A$-bimodules (\cite{Wan}, \cite{RiWa}).